darialuzina/cnn_classification_cifar10/README.md

-# Advanced Neural Networks for CIFAR-10
+# Neural Networks for CIFAR-10

 This notebook explores different neural network architectures for image classification on the **CIFAR-10 dataset**.
 It includes multiple implementations, progressing from simpler models to an advanced **Convolutional Neural Network (CNN)** achieving at least **85% accuracy**.